Christian state: Norway

 Cole Durham and Tore Sam Lindholm, writing in 2013, stated that "For a period of one thousand years Norway has been a kingdom with a Christian state church" and that a decree went out in 1739 ordering that "Elementary schooling for all Norwegian children became mandatory, so that all Norwegians should be able to read the Bible and the Lutheran Catechism firsthand."
 The modern Constitution of Norway stipulates that "The Church of Norway, an Evangelical-Lutheran church, will remain the Established Church of Norway and will as such be supported by the State."
 As such, the "Norwegian constitution decrees that Lutheranism is the official religion of the State and that the King is the supreme temporal head of the Church."
 The administration of the Church "is shared between the Ministry for Church, Education and Research centrally and municipal authorities locally", and the Church of Norway "depends on state and local taxes".
 The Church of Norway is responsible for the "maintenance of church buildings and cemeteries".
 In the mid-20th century, the vast majority of Norwegians participated in the Lutheran Church.
 According to a 1957 description, "[o]ver 90 percent of the population are married by state church clergymen, have their children baptized and confirmed, and finally are buried with a church service."
 However, current membership in the Evangelical Lutheran Church of Norway is lower, standing at 65% of the population in 2021.

 In 2017, the Church of Norway was made self-governing, with the identity of the denomination shifting from a state church to a national church.
-The Church of Noway continues to be supported by public funding.
+The Church of Norway continues to be supported by public funding.
 Succession rules governing the Monarchy of Norway require that the monarch be an Evangelical Lutheran holding membership in the Church of Norway.
 Those who marry into the royal family of Norway are expected to be or become Evangelical Lutherans.